erikt/MiamiStateMachine/README.md

 In Xcode, add it as a package dependency of the project, with the same URL.

+## Documentation

+The documentation of the four libraries is at [erikt.github.io/MiamiStateMachine](https://erikt.github.io/MiamiStateMachine/).

 ## Usage

 Start by defining the possible states and events.
 Enumerations works well for this: